mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > We're seeing attacks against the Elf U domain!
 Using [the event log data](https://downloads.elfu.org/Security.evtx.zip), identify the user account that the attacker compromised using a password spray attack.
 Bushy Evergreen is hanging out in the train station and may be able to help you out.

 The hints given by Bushy Evergeen suggest to look at this open-source tool called [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI).
 This tool comes in two flavours: there's a Python version and a PowerShell version.
-As much as we enjoyed playing with PowerShell during the previous elf challenge, let's use the python version for now.
+As much as we enjoyed playing with PowerShell during the previous elf challenge, let's use the Python version for now.

 The most painful part of the set-up is actually to install [libevtx](https://github.com/libyal/libevtx), on which the Python version of DeepBlueCLI relies.
 I'm not quite sure what this library is doing, but it requires an insane amount of dependencies. </grumble>